hasura/agentic-data-access-benchmark/README.md

 The landscape of AI benchmarks has evolved significantly over the past decade.
 Early benchmarks like SQuAD[^1] and TriviaQA[^2] focused on question-answering capabilities of models over public text.
 More recent benchmarks like MMLU[^3] and Big-Bench[^4] evaluate broader reasoning capabilities and tool use.
 Agent-focused benchmarks such as AgentBench[^5] assess the ability of AI systems to execute complex tasks through tool interaction.

+Augmented language models[^29] are models which depend on external system augmentation to produce grounded results.

 However, these benchmarks have significant limitations when it comes to enterprise settings:

 1. **Public vs. Private Data**: Most existing benchmarks focus on public knowledge rather than private organizational data.
 While OpenAI's SimpleQA[^6] addresses factuality, it doesn't capture the challenges of accessing and processing private enterprise data.
 AKA open domain vs closed domain